LLoadout/microsoftgraph/README.md

 });
 ```

 The package will search for a session variable name `microsoftgraph-access-data` for establishing the connection.
-So please provide this variable with your accessData as value
+So please provide this variable with your accessData as value when logging in.
+For example:  On login, you get your accesData from the database and store it into `microsoftgraph-access-data`.

 ## If you want to send mail with the package then do this additional steps: